Texas–Indian wars: Palo Duro campaign

+Post-1875 period

+After 1875, there was still conflict with Native Americans, mainly in west, south, and central Texas which continued until about 1882.
+Victorio's War in 1880 was the last major conflict between Native Americans and the US army in Texas, however more conflicts continued for about two more years, with the last battle taking place at Hueco Tanks, when Texas Rangers attacked Apaches, engaging in a skirmish on January 29, 1881.
+On April 19th of 1881, the McLaurin Massacre in Real County was the last major Indian raid in the state, with US soldiers trailing Apache raiders to Mexico where they killed most of them.
+While the McLaurin Massacre was the last major raid, there were still some isolated incidents in the Edwards Plateau and the Rio Grande until about 1882.

 Aftermath and analysis

 Many tribes in Texas, such as the Karankawan, Akokisa, Bidai and others, were destroyed by disease and conflicts with settlers.
+One such conflict, The Battle of Jones Creek, occurred in June of 1824.
 The Akokisas may have been absorbed into other tribes at the wake of the Texas Revolution, while members of the Bidai joined neighboring tribes after epidemics reduced their numbers by over half.
 According to author Gary Anderson, the Rangers believed the Indians were at best subhumans who "had no right of soil" and savaged pure, noble, and innocent settlers.
 According to books by captives of the period (such as "The Boy Captives" and "Nine Years with the Indians"), the Rangers were the only force feared by the Indians.
 Killing Indians became government policy when President Lamar prescribed "an exterminating war" of "total extinction".
 In the Texian's side, almost every family at that time admitted to losing someone in the Indian Wars.

 Disease brought largely by Europeans caused a dramatic decline of the native population.
 Anthropologist John C. Ewers has identified no fewer than thirty major epidemics, consisting mainly of smallpox and cholera, which took place between the years 1528 and 1890, which he believes responsible for wiping out close to 95% of Texas Indians.
 Over half of the Comanche population was wiped out in the epidemics of 1780–81 and 1816–17.
 Many historians believe their population went from over 20,000 to less than 8,000 in these two rounds of disease.
 Thus, while technology and warfare with Anglo-Texans may have completed the process, the foremost cause of the decline of the Plains Indians came from diseases brought by conflict.